Skip to content

 Guard the agent you already run.
 In minutes.

-InnerWarden supervises agents from outside the agent process, so the integration is the same everywhere: install once on the host, register the agent, and pick how deep the guard goes, from advisory checks to kernel enforcement.
+InnerWarden supervises agents from outside the agent process, so the integration is the same everywhere: install once on the host, register the agent, and pick how deep the guard goes, from advisory checks in Community to kernel enforcement with Enterprise.

 Step zero, once per host